 You might also consider the Dell S2716DG, which is the cheapest 27″ 1440p 144Hz 1ms G-SYNC gaming monitor, available for around $450.

 Even the ASUS ROG Swift PG279QZ is more affordable than the PG27VQ, which is a 27″ 1440p 165Hz G-SYNC model with an IPS panel.
 It offers a slightly slower response time speed, but significantly better colors and wider viewing angles.

 Since FreeSync works with compatible NVIDIA cards too, you might consider these cheaper 27″ 1440p 144Hz FreeSync alternatives as well: the Viotek GN27DB with a curved VA panel, the Aorus AD27QD with an IPS panel, and the Dell S2719DGF with a TN panel.

-While the ASUS ROG Swift PG27V offers an amazing performance and plenty of cool traits such as the Aura Sync RGB technology and the curved screen, they – along with the premium ROG branding, make the display simply too expensive; When it comes to image quality and performance, there are better alternatives for less money.
+While the ASUS ROG Swift PG27V offers fantastic performance and plenty of cool traits such as the Aura Sync RGB technology and the curved screen, they – along with the premium ROG branding, make the display simply too expensive.
+When it comes to image quality and performance, there are better alternatives for less money.

 ASUS PG27VQ Specifications